lewagon/dotfiles/02-OOP/02-OO-Advanced/Suggestion-Farming-Diary-Crops/README.md

 ### Create the first class `Corn`
-To start your farm, create a first class named `Rice` in `rice.rb`.
+To start your farm, create a first class named `Corn` in `corn.rb`.
 Write those three methods:
   - `initialize`: sets the instance variable `@grains` to zero.
   - `water!`: adds 10 grains anytime it is called.
   - `ripe?` returns true if there are at least 30 grains.